oracle/truffleruby/doc/contributor/how-to-guide.md

 The idea behind specializations is to have different (optimized) implementations for different arguments.

+Note that specializations should be mutually exclusive in the arguments they accept.
+For given arguments only one (or at most one) specialization should match the given arguments.
+If a specialization `replaces` another then the same applies, except we ignore the replaced specialization(s).

 Let's consider one more example - implementation on `Integer#<`: